jamesadjinwa/jamesadjinwa.github.io/notes/how-to-contribute-to-oss.md

 ## Case of Github

 - Go to the projects page on Github
+- Click on "Fork" button at the top right coner
+- Go to your forked repository page (not the original one)
-- Copy the link on the Clone or download button
+- Copy the link on the "Clone or download" button from forked repositories
 - `git clone <link_copied_in_previous_step`
 - `cd <project_directory_created_after_cloning>`
 - Create a branch and work on it - `git checkout -b <new_branch>`